 The future of automotive digital retail

-One area that has seen some significant change over the past few years has been how people shop for cars.
+One area that has seen some significant change over the past few years, and is expected to affect the future of car dealerships, is how people shop for cars.
 According to a study conducted by JD Power and Associates, only 28% of people who are shopping for a new vehicle are doing so at an auto dealership.
 This number has steadily decreased over time, as more consumers prefer to do their research online before visiting a dealership.

 Not only does this mean that fewer people are visiting dealerships, but it also means that fewer salespeople will be making their way out into the field to meet with customers face-to-face.